 IT Service Management systems are a crucial element of the IT structure of well-developed organizations.
 They help teams better handle, prioritize, and organize the end-to-end delivery of services to end-users.
 That is why choosing the right IT service management tool is an important step for those businesses that aim to scale.
-Systems like ServiceNow and Jira Service Management are two of most popular names in the ITSM domain.
+Systems like ServiceNow and Jira Service Management are two of the most popular names in the ITSM domain.

 In the following lines, we’ll focus on the most prominent features of each of the systems and take a closer look at their pros and cons to help with the choice of the best solution.